markolofsen/django-cfg/docs/features/built-in-apps/ai-knowledge/knowbase-configuration.md

 **Dependencies**:
 - `PostgreSQL` with `pgvector` extension
 - `Redis` for caching and task queues
-- `Dramatiq` for background processing
+- `ReArq` for background processing
 - `OpenAI API` for embeddings and chat
 - `Django 5.0+` with `django-cfg`